-4.14 A council committee member must disclose pecuniary interests in accordance with clause 4.22 and comply with clause 4.23.
+- 4.16 A council committee member must disclose pecuniary interests in accordance with clause 4.25 and comply with clause 4.26. - 4.17 For the purposes of clause 4.16, a "council committee member" includes a member of staff of council who is a member of the committee.